Agnieszkalukasiak/Project2/README.md

 The user can test their skills, and ability to make quick decisions, aiming for the highest score.
 With engaging gameplay and simple controls, Spoks Lizard is perfect for both casual players and seasoned gamers, or just for a moment of entertainment, while sitting in a waiting room or standing in line...

+## LIVE LINK ##

+The live link can be found here : https://agnieszkalukasiak.github.io/Project2/

 ## GAME ##

 - Utilizing a clean and simple design, the game is easy to play and understand.